DiamondGotCat/Spaudio/README.md

 # Spaudio: Spatial Audio Simulation Tool
 Spaudio is a Python application designed to simulate spatial audio effects in a virtual 3D room environment.
-By leveraging the power of Pyroomacoustics and Pydub, SPAudio provides users with the ability to create realistic acoustic simulations, ideal for research, audio engineering, and immersive sound design.
+By leveraging the power of Pyroomacoustics and Pydub, Spaudio provides users with the ability to create realistic acoustic simulations, ideal for research, audio engineering, and immersive sound design.

 ## Features